sparkflows/sparkflows-docs/docs/user-guide/web-app/design-patterns/databricks-database.rst

 Create a Dropdown with Databricks Databases
 ===============

-Fire Insights allows you to populate dropdown with databases.
-This document explains in detail the steps required to populate table columns in Analytical Apps.
+Fire Insights allows you to populate a dropdown menu with databases in an Anlayitical App.
+This document explains in detail the steps required to populate dropdown with table columns in Analytical Apps.

 Step 1 : Add Database Dropdown
 ------------------